mendix/docs/content/appstore/app-services/3d-viewer.md

 | Tool bar item selection mode     | Provides the ability to select a model part, edge, face, and body.                                                                                                                                        |
 | Tool bar item snapshot           | Provides the ability to take a snapshot of the current Viewer and save the snapshot to the local machine.                                                                                                 |

-## 6 Using 3D Viewer
+## 6 3DViewer sample use case quick start

-3D Viewer mainly provides a set of widgets to visualize JT models and a set of nanoflows and Java Actions to bring in the data.
+3D Viewer mainly provides a set of widgets to visualize JT models, and a set of nanoflows and Java Actions to bring in the data associated with the model.

 Given that you start from a blank app template in Mendix Studio Pro, you can follow the instructions below to visualize your local JT model quickly.